Ajisai(hydrangea) in Kamakura

 ↑Enoden (https://www.enoden.co.jp/en/) is a railway line between Kamakura and Fujisawa.

 You can pay an admission fee at the automatic ticket vending machine, which is uncommon in a temple, then I was surprised!
 You can use a transportation prepaid IC card such as Suica or PASMO for paying.
 It’s convenient!
-I had an impression that this temple is being developed as a sightseeing spot.
+I had the impression that this temple is being developed as a sightseeing spot.

 When going up the stairs, there are a viewing spot and Kannon-do hall.
 You can see the sea and the cityscape of Kamakura at the viewing spot.
 And the magnificent statue of Hase Kannon is housed in Kannon-do hall for all to see and worship.
 It is very tall.